shinilornekora/Melentiy/README.md

 - Each project name should be listed on a separate line.
 - You must be the maintainer of the package.
 - If you are not the maintainer, the rules will be simplified—you will have the option to install one of the three most recent versions.

+## Remains for MVP
+- improve quality of bundler configs
+- patch bundler service - it should be able to run via `npm start` command after `npm install`.
+- patch transpiler service - it should have MINIMUM, not maximum